Billionaire builds beach access app after violating rules

 NEWPORT BEACH, Calif. — A tech billionaire whose elaborate wedding in a redwood grove violated California rules has helped create a smartphone app that shows users a map of more than 1,500 spots where people can get to the coastline.

+However, the commission determined the construction in a campground area wouldn’t harm the environment and the wedding was allowed to proceed.

 Parker, a former president of Facebook, also paid $2.5 million in penalties, which helped fund hiking trails, field trips and other efforts to increase public access to the popular tourist area.
-It was a rare high-profile coastal violation case resolved with cooperation rather than a legal fight, the newspaper said.
+It was a rare high-profile coastal violation case resolved with cooperation rather than a legal fight.

+“This is a case of turning lemons into lemonade,” Lisa Haage, the agency’s chief of enforcement, said in a statement.
+“We negotiated a creative agreement with a willing partner of great ability and expertise that will widely benefit the public.
+We literally ended up working with some of the world’s best tech engineers to create something that everyone can use and enjoy.”

-Parker told the Times by email that he was excited to work on the project because he “thought it would provide the greatest value to the public.”
+Parker told the Los Angeles Times by email that he was excited to work on the project because he “thought it would provide the greatest value to the public.”

 The centerpiece of the app is a map of 1,563 public access points that the commission tracks along coastal California.
 Clicking on a particular access point shows photos of the path to the beach — which can be hard to find — and whether it has amenities such as parking, access for visitors with disabilities, restrooms or fishing facilities.